-Prior to December 31, 2009, we operated as a limited liability company under the name AC HoldCo LLC.
+- (2) - Prior to December 31, 2009, we operated as a limited liability company under the name AC HoldCo LLC.
 AC HoldCo LLC was formed as a Delaware limited liability company on March 20, 2006.
 During 2006, Aircell, Inc. and AC HoldCo LLC entered into a series of agreements to pursue the FCC license governing our ATG spectrum and to provide capital to develop and operate our ATG network.
 On January 31, 2007, Aircell, Inc. converted to a limited liability company (Aircell LLC) and was acquired by AC HoldCo LLC.

 Prior to December 31, 2009, we operated as a limited liability company under the name AC HoldCo LLC.
 The net loss was attributable to members of AC HoldCo LLC for the years ended December 31, 2007, 2008 and 2009.
 Total equity (deficit) as of December 31, 2007 and 2008 was attributable to members of AC HoldCo LLC.
-Does not reflect 7,975 shares of common stock issued to AC Management LLC, and as a result AC Management LLC is consolidated financial statements.
-As a result of such consolidation, the common shares held by AC Management LLC are not considered outstanding for purposes of our consolidated financial statements, including net loss per share attributable to common stock.
-(3) common stock.

-We define working capital as total current assets less current liabilities.
-(4) (5)

-Includes long-term accrued interest of \$6.3 million and \$15.8 million as of December 31, 2007 and 2008, respectively.
+Does not reflect 7,975 shares of common stock issued to AC Management LLC, and affiliate of the Company whose units are owned by members of our management.
+Gogo Inc. is the managing member of AC Management LLC, and thereby controls AC Management LLC, and as a result AC Management LLC is consolidated into our consolidated financial statements.
+As a result of such common stock in the common shares held by AC Management LLC are not considered outstanding for purposes of our consolidated financial statements, including net loss per share attributable to common stock.
+(3) common stock. - We define working capital as total current assets less current liabilities. - (4) (5) Includes long-term accrued interest of \$6.3 million and \$15.8 million as of December 31, 2007 and 2008, respectively.